About The Kings Arms

 Inside the Kings Arms, which has recently been refurbished, is a traditional bar and dining area, with three open fires creating a cosy, welcoming atmosphere to relax and enjoy a drink and a meal.
 Outside we have a large garden, complete with a stunning Cypress tree and a natural stream running through the property.
 A lovely setting for summer bbq’s, or just to enjoy long afternoons and evenings, with a drink and a meal.

 Food is served every day both at lunchtime and evening.
 Please see our food serving times for current details & take a look at our Lunch, Dinner, Dessert & Children’s menus.

 The Kings Arms offers a choice of 4 real ales on rotation and we are proud to be Cask Marque accredited on our real ales.
-We are also stock a large selection of fine wines including several by the glass, Champagne and dessert wines.
-Please take a look our Wine List and see our Drinks page for details.
+We also stock a curated selection of wines including all your favourites, plus Champagne and dessert wines.
+Please take a look at our Wine List and see our Drinks menu also for other options.

 Hardy’s Country, the county town of Dorchester along with some fantastic individual shops, the seaside town of Weymouth, the market town of Bridport and West Bay, the location for the recent ITV drama Broadchurch are all within a 15-20 minute drive.

 If you need a rest after all that exploring, then why not stay at the Kings Arms?
 We have 3 rooms, all of which offer very flexible accommodation and can be booked as a single, double, twin or family rooms.
 And of course, we offer English breakfast the following morning to see you on your way!
 Please check our Rooms page for details.